-All teachers and support staff undertake induction on taking up a post at Benthal.
-This may include a meeting with the Sendco to explain the systems and structures in place and to discuss the needs of individual pupils.
+All teachers and support staff undertake a SEND induction on taking up a post at Benthal.
+This involves a meeting with the Sendco to explain the systems and structures in place and to discuss the needs of individual pupils.

 At the start of each school year every teacher will meet with the Sendco to discuss their SEND File that contains their SEND register, pupil information, IEP's and information of external agencies.
-The files also contain an SEND glossary and information on the referral process for pupils causing concern.
+The files also contain a SEND glossary of terms and information on the referral process for pupils causing concern.
 The Sendco regularly attends the Local Authorities SEND Forums and Conferences in order to keep up to date with Local and National updates in SEND.